Heat Illness: What Are Workers’ Rights?

 - Heat stroke: the most severe form of heat illness; when the body’s system is overwhelmed by excessive heat, it could be life-threatening.
 Symptoms include a temperature over 104 degrees, high fever, dry skin, rapid heart rate, nausea, vomiting, headache, fatigue, agitation, lethargy, and sometimes seizure, coma, and death are possible.

 Labor law provides you with specific protections when it comes to avoiding heat-related illnesses.
 You have a right to a safe and healthful workplace, and your employer has the obligation to provide that work environment.
 OSHA also prohibits employers from retaliating against employees for upholding their rights under the law.

 In June 2015, the Cal-OSHA agreed to refocus its enforcement of heat-related regulations covering farm workers and make complaints more accessible to the public as a result of settling two lawsuits brought on behalf of farm workers and the United Farm Workers union accusing the agency of systematically neglecting its duty to enforce a 2005 law protecting outdoor workers from heat exposure.

 In order to protect yourself:

 - Avoid the sun between 10am and 2pm;

 - Drink plenty of fluids, including water and electrolytes;

 - Acclimate yourself slowly to the heat (instead of all at once)

 If you are concerned that your employer is not following OSHA’s standards, you can file a complaint and have your workplace inspected.
 And if you have already suffered from an injury or occupational illness due to heat, you may be eligible for workers’ compensation benefits.

-In order to obtain a free consultation with a Florida workers’ rights attorney, contact the office of Robert Norell today and find out how we can help.
+In order to obtain a free case evaluation with a Florida workers’ rights attorney, contact the office of Robert Norell today and find out how we can help.